 Unless in use, the printers use very little electricity, and while in power save mode, they use nearly no electricity.

 While in use, depending on the model, they use around 300 Watts per hour.
 Which is not a lot of electricity either.

 Depending on the printer model and usage.

 A printer in power save mode or in standby mode uses little power.

-While is use, a printer may use between 300 and 500 Watts per hour.
+While in use, a printer may use between 300 and 500 Watts per hour.

 Energy conservation both benefit you and the environment

-If we could reduce our printers electricity usage, even a very small amount, it would make a big impact on preserving our natural resources.
+Reducing our printer’s electricity usage, even a very small amount, would greatly impact preserving our natural resources.

-For example, if 9000 households would manage to save as little as 10 Watts per day (0,01 kWh) on the printers electricity usage, that would add to 32850 Kilowatt hour (kWh) saved per year.
+For example, if 9000 households save as little as 10 Watts per day (0,01 kWh) on the printer’s electricity usage, that would add to 32850 Kilowatt hours (kWh) saved per year.

 9000 households x 0,01 kWh per day x 365 days per year